rmbl-xD/rmbl-xD/README.md

 ### 👯 I’m looking to collaborate on projects that makes my daily work easier.

 ### 💬 Ask me about .NET and Azure.

+### 😄 Pronouns
+I wished I was a Apache Helicopter but my dads cromosom made me a dude.

 ### 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/francesco-caprio-3b6557131/)